Skip to content

 Our approach

-Lucid Lane works as an extension of a physician’s care team, providing an integrative approach that reduces pain and improves mental health, while preventing and reversing medication dependence on controlled medications.
+Lucid Lane works as an extension of a physician’s care team, providing an integrative behavioral health that reduces pain and improves mental health for your population, while providing a Member Health Report on each patient for Behavioral Health Integration and Remote Therapeutics Monitoring reimbursement.

 The Lucid Method is rooted in clinical research.